DewellGuerand/LINMA2471---Project/report/main.typ

   caption: [$f(x_k)$ vs. $k$ for the different adaptive step sizes ($epsilon = 10^(-8)$)] )<fig:PGD_step_sizes>

-From @fig:PGD_step_sizes, the adaptive step size method offering the best performance in term of convergence is the _Barzilai-Borwein_ adaptive step.
+From @fig:PGD_step_sizes, the adaptive step size method offering the best performance in terms of convergence is the _Barzilai-Borwein_ adaptive step.
 Note, however, that it induces a bigger mean time per iteration than the fixed step size version.
 Despite the time per iteration being bigger, we only required 7 iterations to converge which mean that the total time is still way less for this adaptive step size than for the other.
 To illustrate this, we registered the time per iteration for each version to study the mean and the variance.
 Here are the results :

 #figure(
   grid(
     image("../figures/Classical_Projected_Gradient_step_size_comparison_comparison_computational_cost.svg", width: 80%),
     table(
       columns: 4,
+      fill: rgb(0, 180, 250, 30),
-      stroke: none,
+      stroke: .1pt,
       align: left,
       table.header[][Mean $["ms"]$][Std $["ms"]$][Iterations],
       [Constant step size], [0.2044], [0.4038], [500],